bhavitjain/weather-api/README.md

-# Weather API with Rate Limiting and Caching
+# Weather API Wrapper Service with Rate Limiting and Caching

 This project showcases the development of a Python-based Weather App that interacts with a third-party API to retrieve weather data, incorporates rate limiting to prevent overuse, and leverages Redis for caching to enhance performance and efficiency.